Urine Protein and Urine Protein to Creatinine Ratio

 The different methods of detecting protein in the urine vary in performance.
 For example, a positive dipstick protein may be elevated due to other sources of protein, such as blood, semen, or vaginal secretions in the urine.
 Since it measures primarily albumin, the dipstick may occasionally be normal when significant quantities of other proteins are present in the urine.

 A 24-hour urine sample gives the protein elimination rate over 24 hours.
 It will be accurate only if all of the urine is collected.
 The protein to creatinine ratio is more of a snapshot of how much protein is in the urine at the time the sample is collected.
-If it is elevated, then protein is present; if it is negative, it is possible that the person was just not releasing measurable amounts of protein at that time.
+If it is elevated, then protein is present; if it is negative, the amounts or the type of protein released in urine may not be detectable at that time.

 Can I test for protein in my urine at home?

-There are urine dipstick kits available that allow people to monitor the protein in their urine.
+There are urine dipstick kits available that allow you to monitor the protein in your urine.
 This is usually not necessary, though, unless your healthcare provider is monitoring a known kidney condition.

 Does kidney damage go away?